snowflakedb/snowflake-connector-net/FeaturePooling.md

 #### Pooling Enabled

-Enables or disables connection pooling for the given connection string.
+Enables or disables connection pooling for the pool identified by a given connection string.

 ```cs
 var connectionString = ConnectionString + ";PoolingEnabled=false";